 - Speculation: You can speculate on future price movements.
 You can use liquid Government bonds to bet on future interest rate moves.
 If you get it right you could make a considerable amount of money.

-The market may move against you.
+- Price falls: The market may move against you.
 The price of the bond may fluctuate depending on market conditions.
 If you have to take your money when the price is low you may end up with a loss.
 Some bonds also come with specific risks related to that issue, but these should all be spelled out in the contract.
 One of these could be ‘call provisions’ which allow the issuer to repay it at an earlier date.

-Understanding bond credit ratings
+Investment bond credit ratings

 Most issuers will have been rated by one of the independent credit rating organisations such as Moodys or Standard & Poor’s.
 These are badges which show how reliable a bond issuer is.
 They will be categorised as followed: